 Take a moment to appreciate the answers you gave that were on point — where your thought process was organized, you were articulate, and you conveyed your response clearly.
 Give yourself a pat on the back!
 But then move on – there’s no need to be redundant or circle back to these responses.

-4. Choose the elements you want to focus on in your Reflection.
+4. Choose the elements you want to focus on in your PIR.

 Also, don’t shy away from reflecting on the interaction itself.
 Think about what you learned during or from the interview experience.
 For example, did the interviewer question you on a topic from a perspective you hadn’t considered before?
 Did you gain insight from being thoughtfully challenged on an answer?
 Showing that you are always learning and thinking – always open to reevaluating experiences and ideas – can only help your case.